jalsol/cses-test-downloader/README.md

 ![preview](cses-test-downloader.png)

 This Chrome (sorry Firefox users) extension fetches test cases from your result page and download them.
-Currently supports custom naming and Themis (the official judge program for the Vietnamese Olympiad in Informatics) test structure.
+Currently supports DMOJ and Themis test formats (if you would like more, please consider a pull request).

 I don't intend to create this extension in the first place.
 [@winprn](https://github.com/winprn) and